-On January 11 2013 the Ministry of Planning and Investment in collaboration with UNDP/UNEP organized an inception workshop for Phase II of the Poverty Environment Initiative (PEI) to be implemented over three years from 2012 to 2015.
+On January 11 2013 the Ministry of Planning and Investment in collaboration with UNDP/UN Environment organized an inception workshop for Phase II of the Poverty Environment Initiative (PEI) to be implemented over three years from 2012 to 2015.

 From 2009 to 2012, PEI Phase I has supported the effective integration of P-E concerns into policy, planning and implementation process for poverty reduction, with P-E objectives now being a core part of the 7th National Socio-Economic Development Plan (NSEDP).
 Draft of national and provincial investment strategies are developed to guide the selection of quality investments, along with investment assessment and management tools including an investment database, technical guidelines for environment impact assessment report writing and evidence based research on the social and environmental costs of land use.